 General Academic Information

 No student may add a course after the first day of the semester.
-The last day students may drop a semester course without a withdrawal appearing on the academic record is the Friday after the residency concludes for the fall term and the second Friday after the start of the spring term.
+The last day a student may drop a semester course without a withdrawal appearing on the academic record is the Friday after the residency concludes for the fall term and the second Friday after the start of the spring term.
 Students withdrawing after this period will receive a W on their permanent record.

 Students must apply in writing to the director to withdraw from the program.
-Students withdrawing but not applying for a leave of absence will be required to reapply to the program, and if accepted, will be subject to the rules and regulations then in force.
+Students withdrawing, but not applying for a leave of absence, will be required to reapply to the program, and, if accepted, will be subject to the rules and regulations then in force.

 Leave of Absence

-Detailed information on policies and procedures is contained in the Welch Center for Graduate and Professional Studies graduate student handbook.
+Detailed information on policies and procedures is contained in the Welch Center for Graduate and Professional Studies Graduate Student Handbook.